Search suspended for two members of Kennedy family lost in Chesapeake Bay - Local News 8

 McKean is the granddaughter of former US Attorney General and US Sen. Robert F. Kennedy.
 She is a public health and human rights lawyer and serves as the executive director of the Georgetown University Global Health Initiative.

+McKean’s husband, David McKean, wrote in a Facebook post Friday that “it is clear that Maeve and Gideon have passed away.
+The search for their recovery will continue, and I hope that that will be successful.”

-“At this time, our family asks for privacy and that everyone keep Maeve and Gideon in their prayers,” the Kennedy family said in a statement provided by a spokesperson.
+“At this time, our family asks for privacy and that everyone keep Maeve and Gideon in their prayers,” the Kennedy family said in a statement provided by a spokesperson earlier Friday.

-“We love you Maeve.
+“It is impossible to sum up Gideon here.
+I am heartbroken to even have to try.
+I used to marvel at him as a toddler and worry that he was too perfect to exist in this world.
+It seems to me now that he was,” he wrote in part.
+And of his wife he said, “She was my everything.
+She was my best friend and my soulmate.”

+The family was self-quarantining at Townsend’s home on the Chesapeake Bay, when Gideon and Maeve were playing kickball and one of them kicked the ball into the water, according to David McKean.
+“They got into a canoe, intending simply to retrieve the ball, and somehow got pushed by wind or tide into the open bay,” he wrote.

+Rep. Joe Kennedy III of Massachusetts, also a grandchild of Robert F. Kennedy, memorialized the two on Twitter, saying, “We love you Maeve.
 We love you Gideon.
 Our family has lost two of the brightest lights.
 Grateful for the prayers.
-Hold your loved ones tight,” Rep. Joe Kennedy III of Massachusetts, also a grandchild of Robert F. Kennedy, wrote on Twitter.
+Hold your loved ones tight.”

-McKean’s husband, David McKean, told The Washington Post that the family was visiting his wife’s mother’s waterfront home in Shady Side, Maryland, when the children, playing in a yard, kicked a ball into the water and his wife and son “popped into a canoe to chase it down.”

-“They just got farther out than they could handle, and couldn’t get back in,” he told the paper.

 Coast Guard officials had received a report of “two individuals were seen struggling to return to shore in a canoe” near Herring Bay, 10 miles south of Annapolis, and were “not seen again,” according to a statement Friday from the Coast Guard.

-Note: This story has been updated with comment from David McKean and Massachusetts Rep. Joe Kennedy III.